rain1598/FukyuBot/README.md

  - furry
  - cum

-When you say a bad word a bible verse will be printed
+When you say a bad word a bible verse will be pasted
 # Commands
 {Prefix}!{Type} {Command}